Breaking Out of the Office with Altium 365

 It’s also possible to place comments directly inside Altium Designer through the place menu as if they were any other schematic or PCB object.
 Each comment will persist on your schematics/PCB until it is flagged as “resolved”, either through the web interface or through Altium Designer.
 This way, changes can be performed atomically, reducing the risk of forgetting to flip that electrolytic capacitor the correct way.
 If you’ve recently run a Design Rule Check inside the PCB editor, the violations will also be accessible from Altium 365.

-We have only scratched the surface of what is possible to do with Altium Concord Pro on Altium 365.
+We have only scratched the surface of what is possible to do with Altium Designer and Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars.